byk4/Obsidian-Vault/Using Buffers.md

+We have created our first Dx 12 application that clears the color buffer.
+In this part we will create a depth buffer at the start and clear it every frame.
+After that we will see how to copy the sponza model to the GPU.

-# Memory Allocation
+# Allocation of memory to the depth buffer

-To create a depth buffer we need to allocate memory in the GPU.
-This can be done using `ID3D12Heap`.
-Heap is a segmented part of memory.
-In the CPU the heap is used for dynamic memory allocations.
-In GPUs there are different types of heaps that are used for different operations
+To create a depth buffer we need to allocate memory on the GPU.
+This is done using an `ID3D12Heap`.
+A heap is a segmented part of the memory.
+ON the CPU heaps are generally used for dynamic memory allocation.
+On the GPU, there are different kinds of heaps used for different purposes.
+For now we need

-For now we just want to allocate a depth buffer in VRAM, and we'll use the default heap for this.
-The default heap is the memory in the VRAM.
-The GPU can read/write to this memory.
-This is the fastest of all heaps.
-But CPU can't access it.

-First, use `CreateHeap()` to allocate memory for the depth buffer.
-The CPU tells the GPU that our application is using this part of the memory.
-Next call the `CreatePlacedResource()` to indicate that this memory contains a depth buffer.
-After that we can use this resource in the lists of commands that we need to send to the GPU.